metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 - `project_id` (String) ProjectID is the ID of the Project in which the KMS Key Ring exists.
 Defaults to the VM ProjectID if not set.

+<a id="nestedatt--spec--platform--gcp--user_tags"></a>
+### Nested Schema for `spec.platform.gcp.user_tags`

+Required:

+- `key` (String) key is the key part of the tag.
+A tag key can have a maximum of 63 characters and cannot be empty.
+Tag key must begin and end with an alphanumeric character, and must contain only uppercase, lowercase alphanumeric characters, and the following special characters '._-'.
+- `parent_id` (String) parentID is the ID of the hierarchical resource where the tags are defined, e.g. at the Organization or the Project level.
+To find the Organization ID or Project ID refer to the following pages: https://cloud.google.com/resource-manager/docs/creating-managing-organization#retrieving_your_organization_id, https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects.
+An OrganizationID must consist of decimal numbers, and cannot have leading zeroes.
+A ProjectID must be 6 to 30 characters in length, can only contain lowercase letters, numbers, and hyphens, and must start with a letter, and cannot end with a hyphen.
+- `value` (String) value is the value part of the tag.
+A tag value can have a maximum of 63 characters and cannot be empty.
+Tag value must begin and end with an alphanumeric character, and must contain only uppercase, lowercase alphanumeric characters, and the following special characters '_-.@%=+:,*#&(){}[]' and spaces.